Why I Built Another Task Runner

 Is This Useful to Anyone Else?

 I don’t know.
 Maybe you’re happy with Make.
 Maybe Just works perfectly for you.
-Maybe your npm scripts are fine.
-Maybe you’ve never had a coworker ask you about cryptic variable substitution syntax.
-Maybe you don’t care that your AI agent doesn’t always nail a command first time.
+Maybe mise already does everything you need.
+Maybe you don’t care whether your AI agent can introspect your task arguments.

-But if you’ve ever thought “there has to be a simpler way to do this,” maybe give it a try:
+But if you’ve ever thought “there has to be a simpler way to do this” — whether that’s passing typed arguments to a Python task without argparse, writing cross-platform tasks without conditional hell, or giving your AI agent access to your project’s tools — maybe give it a try:

 or